vishal-raj15/hackathon_project/README.md

 the map would show the (nearest route amoung markers and information about power stations( which is not yet implemented)) , there is a booking button for booking for get his/her electric car fully charged.

-YOU CAN VISIT MY WEBSITE :
+YOU CAN THE prototype WEBSITE :

 ->> [visit here](https://beginners.herokuapp.com/mapnav/first/)

-it's just a prototype!